Hemmlis/hemmlis.se/content/stories/sven.md

 _“First of all it was practical and such a relief not having to sleep on the floor when I arrived.
 Secondly, looking around now and seeing all the garbage and furniture lying on the street when people leave, that’s a bonus reason for choosing your service, that it’s a bit more sustainable.
 I guess it’s mainly those things.”_

-_“And it’s actually pretty cool furniture when I think about it, otherwise you’ll have to buy the cheapest stuff in \[insert\].
+_“And it’s actually pretty cool furniture when I think about it, otherwise you’ll have to buy the cheapest stuff at \[insert\].
 Makes a more decent room I think to have this instead.
 But overall I think it’s really practical.”_

 ![](/uploads/2018/06/28/Kobe_Collection.jpg)So what did he think was the best thing?